What to Do in Paros, Greece: 2 Days of Cycladic Charm

 Lunch - Sweet Smelling Kitchen

-Without any reservations and a leisurely service turning over the rooftop tables behind this home, expect a substantial wait when arriving at peak dining hours.
+Without any reservations and a leisurely service turning over the rooftop tables behind this home, expect a substantial wait when arriving at typical lunch and dinner hours.

 Lefkes